Legislative Tracker

 Reestablishes lend-lease authority for Ukraine's defense, modeled on the historic World War II Lend-Lease Act.
 Allows the United States to lend or lease defense equipment to Ukraine without the lengthy procurement process, enabling faster delivery of critical military supplies.

-Why it matters: Lend-lease allows the U.S. to deliver weapons to Ukraine at the speed of war rather than the speed of procurement -- this bill revives a proven World War II-era tool that could be decisive in Ukraine's defense.
+Why It Matters: Lend-lease allows the U.S. to deliver weapons to Ukraine at the speed of war rather than the speed of procurement.
+This bill revives a proven World War II-era tool that could be decisive in Ukraine's defense.

 Progress